emsaul/emma-saul-capstone/README.md

 ### Features

 - As a user, I want to see Miku fanart
-- As a user, I want to listen to new Miku music or stumble across music I already love and would enjoy hearing again
+- As a user, I want to click the image of miku and be randomly generated a Spotify song from her discography
 - As a user, I want to be able to leave kind messages on the comment board
 - As a user, I want to be able to switch between a Halloween theme and a different theme